MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by:* Organizing content into lists, libraries, and news.
 Then, connect specific content to specific audiences using audience targeting.

-*You’ll know you’re done when:* You can confirm users have access to the right information at the right time by using [site usage and analytics](https://support.office.com/article/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e) and asking users for feedback.
+*You'll know you're done when:* You can confirm users have access to the right information at the right time by using [site usage and analytics](https://support.office.com/article/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e) and asking users for feedback.

 #### Build culture and community